mongodb-labs/mongo-arrow/bindings/python/docs/source/installation.rst

 .. note:: PyMongo's optional dependencies are detailed `here <https://pymongo.readthedocs.io/en/stable/installation.html#dependencies>`_.

-For example, to use PyMongoArrow with MongoDB Atlas' ``mongodb+srv://`` URIs users must install PyMongo with the ``srv`` extra in addition to installing PyMongoArrow::
+For example, to use PyMongoArrow with Client-Side Field Level Encryption users must install PyMongo with the ``encryption`` extra in addition to installing PyMongoArrow::

-  $ python -m pip install 'pymongo[srv]' pymongoarrow
+  $ python -m pip install 'pymongo[encryption]' pymongoarrow

 Applications intending to use PyMongoArrow APIs that return query result sets as :class:`pandas.DataFrame` instances (e.g. :meth:`~pymongoarrow.api.find_pandas_all`)